 Current CVM students can find more computing information on the CVM Intranet.

 Every 1st-year student enrolling at Kansas State University's College of Veterinary Medicine receives a new convertible laptop computer during their orientation week.
 These computers are the student's window to their education throughout the 4-year curriculum, providing access to electronic versions of all curricular materials made available via the CVM Intranet and/or K-State Online (including text, images, audio, and video), as well as serving as a communications and collaboration tool between their fellow students and their professors.

 The program benefits for students and parents include:

 Uniformity - Students will have hardware and software that is compatible with all other veterinary students and their professors.

 Flexibility - Students can more effectively use computers throughout the Veterinary Medicine complex and from other locations on campus.
 Since the computers offer wireless access, they will provide “anytime, anywhere” convenience, enabling the students to connect to all network services and functions between the College of Veterinary Medicine and Kansas State University.

 Support - The computers will be under warranty, and CVM IT staff are vendor certified and available to troubleshoot and make repairs if needed.
 Complete computer replacement within 24 hours will be available for catastrophic damage.

 Value and Convenience - The burden for students and parents on deciding which computer and what software to buy has been greatly reduced, as the computer will be furnished, configured, and maintained as part of the student's technology fee.
 Overall cost to the student will be lower than individual purchases due to buying power, academic incentives, and standardization.

-The current model being issued is the Fujitsu Lifebook T726.
+The model to be issued next is the Fujitsu Lifebook T937.
 Click on the following link for more information:

 K-State CVM Student Computing Resources